 - Sober living environment.
 To aid in your recovery, you may be placed in a home nearby the facility with curfews and monitoring.

 - Group sessions.
-If you need a lift getting to group therapy sessions, we’ll provide you with transportation.
+If you need a lift to get to group therapy sessions, we’ll provide you with transportation.

-- Family counselling.
+- Family counseling.
 Providing support to your family is vital to ensure you have a strong support system.